MicrosoftDocs/m365copilot-docs/docs/rai-validation.md

 ## RAI validation failures

+If your agent fails RAI validation, you won't be able to publish it until the failures are addressed.
 Your agent might fail validation for one or more of the following reasons:

 - **Encourages harmful actions** - Encourages or supports hate, violence, sexual, self-harm, or any illegal or unethical actions, such as anarchy, terrorism, hacking, and so on.
 - **Promotes stereotypes** - Maintains or worsens unfair generalization, bias, stereotypes of social groups, racism, and so on.